ivanwidyan/Traveloka-Appium-Testing-Framework/README.md

 [![traveloka-icon](https://user-images.githubusercontent.com/12959761/44567746-109a0200-a79e-11e8-8e57-8bed67ac3087.png)](https://www.traveloka.com/en/)

-This Appium Traveloka framework is Java implementation of the [Appium](https://github.com/appium/appium) framework for [Selenium](https://github.com/SeleniumHQ/selenium) software-testing framework and [TestNG](https://github.com/cbeust/testng) testing framework to create easy automate testing for Traveloka Android Application which written in Java & XML.
+This Appium Traveloka framework is Java implementation of the [Appium](https://github.com/appium/appium) framework and [Selenium](https://github.com/SeleniumHQ/selenium) software-testing framework with [TestNG](https://github.com/cbeust/testng) testing framework to create easy automate testing for Traveloka Android Application which written in Java & XML.

 This testing framework is applying the automation build using [Maven](https://maven.apache.org/) and [Jenkins](https://jenkins.io/)